brenoslivio/Sound-Chaser-Store/README.md

 - Admin area

-    - **Create admins in the admin area**: Admins can successfully create admins putting valid name, e-mail, phone and password.
+    - **Create admins in the admin area**: Admins can successfully create admins putting valid name, e-mail (also checking if it's already registered), phone and password.

     - **Create products in the admin area**: Admins can successfully create products putting valid image, name, artist, year, genre, description, price, stock and number sold.

-    - **Create users in the admin area**: Admins can successfully create users putting valid name, e-mail, phone and password.
+    - **Create users in the admin area**: Admins can successfully create users putting valid name, e-mail (also checking if it's already registered), phone and password.

-    - **Read/Edit admins in the admin area**: Admins can successfully read and edit admins putting valid name, e-mail, phone and password.
+    - **Read/Edit admins in the admin area**: Admins can successfully read and edit admins putting valid name, e-mail (also checking if it's already registered), phone and password.

     - **Read/Edit products in the admin area**: Admins can successfully read and edit products putting valid image, name, artist, year, genre, description, price, stock and number sold.

-    - **Read/Edit users in the admin area**: Admins can successfully read and edit users putting valid name, e-mail, phone and password.
+    - **Read/Edit users in the admin area**: Admins can successfully read and edit users putting valid name, e-mail (also checking if it's already registered), phone and password.

     - **Remove admins in the admin area**: Admins can successfully remove admins except for themselves and the main admin.